PedroMagar/MISA-I/README.md

 - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is likely to be removed, doing so would free a register to hold 'CPU Mode'.
 - INV: Invert all bits that are 0 to 1 and 1 to 0, currently there is no instruction to change the endianness of a register.
 - BC: 'Branch if Carry' becomes the strongest branch, since instead of the regular jump 2, it can jump to the address on the register, alternatively, this OP Code could be used for a instruction to change the endianness while BC replace SSIM and keeps the usual behaviour of skip one.
-- **JAL/STKR**: Trying to make a better place for it, STKR is under consideration to be replaced.
+- **STKE**: Due to its redundancy, Set Stack Element Active is under consideration to be replaced by Rotate Up/Down Upper/Lower Register Bank (RxxRB).

 ### Development:
 Currently there is a feeling of **missing** some **functionalities**, like: